-MadCap Central Analytics
+MadCap Flare Online Analytics

-If you have a MadCap Central license, you can view analytics on published Flare HTML5 output.
+If you have a MadCap Flare Online license, you can view analytics on published HTML5 output.
 This includes search phrases used, search phrases with no results, topics viewed, context-sensitive Help calls, and demographic statistics (browsers and operating systems).
-For more information see the online Help.
+For more information see the Help system.